Shell reports $6.9 billion profit increase amid Middle East tensions

 Shell's Profit Beats Expectations at $6.9 Billion

-Shell has reported a profit of $6.9 billion, surpassing market expectations, primarily driven by rising oil prices.
-This significant financial performance comes despite operational challenges faced by the company, particularly related to damage from ...
+Shell has reported a profit of $6.9 billion, surpassing expectations, largely due to rising oil prices.
+This financial performance comes amid operational challenges, including damage from missile attacks on Qatar's Ras Laffan gas facility, which have...